Non-perfect-fluid space-times in thermodynamic equilibrium and generalized Friedmann equations: Discussion

-In addition to the usual description of the Raychaudhuri equation and the other propagation and constraint equations (see, e.g., \cite{ellis1969rel-cosm, chrobok2004}), we herewith obtain equations where the expressions for the matter content are decoupled and independent of higher derivatives of the kinematic quantities (except the expansion and the acceleration) or depending on the electric part of the Weyl tensor.
+In addition to the Raychaudhuri equation and the other propagation and constraint equations (see, e.g., \cite{ellis1969rel-cosm, chrobok2004}), we obtain equations in which the expressions for the matter content are decoupled and independent of higher derivatives of the kinematic quantities (except for the expansion and acceleration) or depending on the electric part of the Weyl tensor.
 Especially, no equations of state or further thermodynamic relations have to be assumed to arrive at these results.
-It should also be mentioned that more-component fluids or a cosmological constant can easily be introduced therein.
-Inspection of the equations \eqref{eq:energy_dens_sol_final2}, \eqref{eq:druck_sol_final2}, \eqref{eq:heatflow_propag_sol_final2} and \eqref{eq:anisotrop_druck_sol_final2_test} moreover underlines that further thermodynamic assumptions like an equation of state, Fourier's law, Cauchy's law or expressions from extended thermodynamics, will further restrict possible solutions.
-This becomes manifest, if one rewrites \eqref{eq:energy_dens_sol_final1}, \eqref{eq:druck_sol_final1}, \eqref{eq:heatflow_propag_sol_final1} and \eqref{eq:anisotrop_druck_sol_final1} with the help of equation \eqref{eq:gleichgewicht_konf-killing_proj-expansion}:
+Here it should be emphasized that the vanishing shear does not necessarily imply a zero anisotropic pressure as required by linear thermodynamics.
+It should also be pointed out that more-component fluids or a cosmological constant can easily be included.

+The equations \eqref{eq:energy_dens_sol_final1}, \eqref{eq:druck_sol_final1}, \eqref{eq:heatflow_propag_sol_final1} and \eqref{eq:anisotrop_druck_sol_final1} represent a class of models which does not only contain physically relevant space-times.
+To take into account well-motivated (energy) conditions or global aspects (as considered in \cite{HARRIS}) which should provide broader restrictions, is therefore a subject of future research.